ForNeVeR/checktimer/README.md

 ![checktimer screenshot][screenshot]

 checktimer is a simple manual time tracking application.
-It allows the user to enter the current activity and saves all the activity to a log file.
+It allows the user to enter the current activity and saves all the activity to a CSV file (as configured).

 Prerequisites
 -------------